DeTiveNC/Arkanoid-Game/README.md

   Arknoid Game on Vanilla JS
 </h1>
 <p align="center">
   This game is to contribute to the classic game Arkanoid on Vanilla JS.
+The game was created on the hands of MiduDev(https://github.com/midudev) a great fullstack developer.
 </p>